lakuapik/quotes-indonesia/README.md

 # Quotes Indonesia

-Long story short, i have a quote posting social media page on facebook, twitter, and telegram.
+Long story short, i have a quote posting social media page on facebook, twitter, telegram, and instagram.

 This is tools i used to manage those social medias, including scheduling, autopost, and quote image maker.